asherikov/ariles/README.md

 Introduction
 ============

+**Note: this is a legacy branch, the main development branch is https://github.com/asherikov/ariles/tree/head_2**

 `ariles` is a C++ reflection library with focus on serialization/configuration.
 It relies on other open-source libraries for parsing and emission of data in different formats, in particular: `YAML`, `JSON`, `XML`, `ROS` parameter